syafiqmuda/Smart-Air-Cooler/README.md

 - │   └── haarcascade_upperbody.xml
 - ├── haarcascade_frontalface_default.xml
 - ├── Static_camera.py
-- └── Moving_amera.py
+- └── Moving_Camera.py

 The dataset/ directory contains the data described in the “Smart Air-Cooler dataset” section.

-Three image examples/ are provided so that you can test the static image face mask detector.

-We’ll be reviewing three Python scripts in this tutorial:

-- train_mask_detector.py: Accepts our input dataset and fine-tunes MobileNetV2 upon it to create our mask_detector.model.
-A training history plot.png containing accuracy/loss curves is also produced
+There will be 2 tesing that will be reviewing and mention above which is the used of static camera and moving camera (support with Servo + Pan Tilt Control)

-- detect_mask_image.py: Performs face mask detection in static images
+- Static_camera.py.py: Performs face mask detection in static camera
-- detect_mask_video.py: Using your webcam, this script applies face mask detection to every frame in the stream

-In the next two sections, we will train our face mask detector.
+- Moving_camera.py: Performs face mask detection with a moving camera

+On the next section.

 ## E.   TRAINING AND BUILDING THE SMART AIR-COOLER